-• We work in partnership with other agencies in the best interests of the children.
-The school will, where necessary, liaise with the school nurse, initiate an Early Help Assessment, and make referrals to children's social care.
-Referrals and contacts should be made by the Designated Safeguarding Lead to either the Early Help Hub, or the Multi Agency Safeguarding Hub depending on the level of need.
-Where the child already has a social worker, the request for service will go immediately to the social worker involved, or in their absence to their team manager or Duty Worker.
+School work in partnership with other agencies in the best interests of children.
+The school will, where necessary, liaise with the school nurse, initiate an Early Help Assessment, and make referrals to Children's Social Care.
+Referrals and contacts should be made by the Designated Safeguarding Lead or one of the Deputy Leads to either the Early Help Hub, or the Multi Agency Safeguarding Hub depending on the level of need.
+Where the child already has a social worker, the request for service will go immediately to the social worker involved, or in their absence to their team manager or duty social worker.

-- We will co-operate with any child protection enquiries conducted by children's social care: the school will ensure representation at appropriate inter-agency meetings such as team around the family meetings, initial and review child protection conferences, together with core group meetings. - We will provide reports as required for these meetings in accordance with the LSCB interagency procedures.
+- We will co-operate with any child protection enquiries conducted by Children's Social Care: The school will ensure representation at appropriate inter-agency meetings such as Team Around the Family meetings, Initial and Review Child Protection Conferences, together with core group meetings. - We will provide reports as required for these meetings in accordance with the LSP interagency procedures.
 If the school is unable to attend, a written report will be sent.
-The report will, wherever possible, be shared with parents / carers at least 24 hours prior to the meeting. - Where a child is subject to an inter-agency child protection plan, child in need plan or early help assessment, the school will contribute to the preparation, implementation and review of the plan as appropriate. - If a child is subject to a referral to a multi-agency safeguarding panel such as MARAC, MAGPAN or CHANNEL the school will contribute to such arrangements.
+The report will, wherever possible, be shared with parents/carers at least 24 hours prior to the meeting. - Where a child is subject to an Inter-agency Child Protection Plan, Child in Need Plan or Early Help Assessment, the school will contribute to the preparation, implementation and review of the plan as appropriate. - If a child is subject to a referral to a multi- panel such as MARAC, MAGPAN or CHANNEL, the school will contribute to such arrangements.

-24. RESPONDING TO AN ALLEGATION OR CONCERN ABOUT A MEMBER OF STAFF
+26. Responding to an allegation or concern about a member of staff

-- The school will comply with the LSCB procedures for managing allegations and concerns about adults that work or volunteer with children in all circumstances - This procedure should be used in any case in which it is alleged that a member of staff, governor, visiting professional or volunteer has: - Behaved in a way that has harmed a child or may have harmed a child; - o Possibly committed a criminal offence against or related to a child; or - o Behaved in a way that indicates s/he may pose a risk of harm to children

-Although it is an uncomfortable thought, it needs to be acknowledged that there is the potential for staff in school to abuse or mistreat children.

-All staff working within our organisation must report any potential safeguarding concerns about an individual's behaviour towards children and young people immediately.
-Allegations or concerns about colleagues and visitors must be reported direct to the Headteacher unless the concern relates to Headteacher.
-If the concern relates to the Headteacher, it must be reported immediately to the Chair of Governors.
-Alternatively concerns can be reported directly to the Local Authority Designated Officer (LADO) in children's social care, who will liaise with the Chair of Governors and they will decide on any action required.

-• If the Headteacher is not available the member of staff should report their concerns to the most senior member of staff available who will make contact with the LADO and discuss the concerns.
-Contact into the LADO should happen at the earliest possible opportunity and within 1 working day.
+- The school will comply with the LSP procedures for managing allegations and concerns about adults that work or volunteer with children in all circumstances. - These procedures should be used in any case in which it is alleged that a member of staff, governor, visiting professional or volunteer has: - o behaved in a way that has harmed a child or may have harmed a child - o possibly committed a criminal offence against or related to a child; or - o behaved in a way that indicates s/he may pose a risk of harm to children. - Although it is an uncomfortable thought, it needs to be acknowledged that there is the potential for staff in school to abuse or mistreat children. - All staff working within our organisation must report any potential safeguarding concerns about an individual's behaviour towards children and young people immediately. - Allegations or concerns about colleagues and visitors must be reported directly to the Headteacher unless the concern relates to Headteacher.
+If the concern relates to the Headteacher, it must be reported immediately to the Chair of Governors Alternatively, concerns can be reported directly to the Local Authority Designated Officer (LADO) in Children's Social Care, who will liaise with the Chair of Governors and they will decide on any action required - If the Headteacher is not available, the member of staff should report their concerns to the most senior member of staff available who will make contact with the LADO and discuss the concerns. - Contact with the LADO should happen at the earliest possible opportunity and within 1 working day.